wkrasa/testUsersManager/testUsersManager/readme.txt

 - change routes/controllers to use DI insted of require
 - add some funtions to request prototype, f.e. functions from authModule

-- rewrite example from book: tabs, angular
+- rewrite example from book: d&d, angular